 Should I pay for Priority Settlement?

-As noted, applications routinely take up to three months to be processed, often longer, and so the promise of having your application (in the words of the Home Office) ‘put to the front of the queue’ and decided within 30 days can be appealing.
+As noted, partner visa applications routinely take up to three months to be processed, often longer, and so the promise of having your application (in the words of the Home Office) ‘put to the front of the queue’ and decided within 30 days can be appealing.
 However, at a cost of an additional £573 (or more if forced to buy as part of a ‘Gold Package’ or similar) is it worth it?

 First, by the Home Office’s own admission, if your case is ‘not straightforward’ then you should consider not using this service.
 Whether your case is ‘not straightforward’ basically depends on whether you have had any previous incidence of immigration or criminal problems.